awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 For an added layer of security for your sensitive data in S3 buckets, you should configure your buckets with server\-side encryption to protect your data at rest\.
 Amazon S3 encrypts each object with a unique key\.
 As an additional safeguard, it encrypts the key itself with a master key that it rotates regularly\.
 Amazon S3 server\-side encryption uses one of the strongest block ciphers available to encrypt your data, 256\-bit Advanced Encryption Standard \(AES\-256\)\.

-To learn more, see [Protecting data using server\-side encryption with Amazon S3\-managed encryption keys \(SSE\-S3\)](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingServerSideEncryption.html) in the *Amazon Simple Storage Service Developer Guide*\.
+To learn more, see [Protecting data using server\-side encryption with Amazon S3\-managed encryption keys \(SSE\-S3\)](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingServerSideEncryption.html) in the *Amazon Simple Storage Service User Guide*\.

 ### Remediation<a name="s3-4-remediation"></a>